Imperialism: Theories of imperialism

-Anglophone academic studies often base their theories regarding imperialism on the British experience of Empire.
+Anglophone academic studies often base their theories regarding imperialism on the British Empire.
 The term imperialism was originally introduced into English in its present sense in the late 1870s by opponents of the allegedly aggressive and ostentatious imperial policies of British Prime Minister Benjamin Disraeli.
 Supporters of "imperialism" such as Joseph Chamberlain quickly appropriated the concept.
 For some, imperialism designated a policy of idealism and philanthropy; others alleged that it was characterized by political self-interest, and a growing number associated it with capitalist greed.

+Historians and political theorists have long debated the correlation between capitalism, class, and imperialism.
+Much of the debate was pioneered by such theorists as John A. Hobson (1858–1940), Joseph Schumpeter (1883–1950), Thorstein Veblen (1857–1929), and Norman Angell (1872–1967).
+While these non-Marxist writers were at their most prolific before World War I, they remained active in the interwar years.
+Their combined work informed the study of imperialism and its impact on Europe, and contributed to reflections on the rise of the military-industrial complex in the United States from the 1950s.

-In Imperialism: A Study (1902), John A. Hobson developed a highly influential interpretation of imperialism that expanded on his belief that free enterprise capitalism had a negative impact on the majority of the population.
-In Imperialism he argued that the financing of overseas empires drained money that was needed at home.
-It was invested abroad because of lower wages paid to the workers overseas made for higher profits and higher rates of return, compared to domestic wages.
-So although domestic wages remained higher, they did not grow nearly as fast as they might have otherwise.
-Exporting capital, he concluded, put a lid on the growth of domestic wages in the domestic standard of living.
-By the 1970s, historians such as David K. Fieldhouse and Oron Hale could argue that "the Hobsonian foundation has been almost completely demolished."
-The British experience failed to support it.
-However, European Marxists picked up Hobson's ideas and made it into their own theory of imperialism, most notably in Vladimir Lenin's Imperialism, the Highest Stage of Capitalism (1916).
-Lenin portrayed Imperialism as the closure of the world market and the end of capitalist free-competition that arose from the need for capitalist economies to constantly expand investment, material resources and manpower in such a way that necessitated colonial expansion.
-Later Marxist theoreticians echo this conception of imperialism as a structural feature of capitalism, which explained the World War as the battle between imperialists for control of external markets.
-Lenin's treatise became a standard textbook that flourished until the collapse of communism in 1989–91.
+In Imperialism: A Study (1902), Hobson developed a highly influential interpretation of imperialism that expanded on his belief that free-enterprise capitalism had a harmful effect on the majority of the population.
+In Imperialism, he argued that the financing of overseas empires drained money that was needed at home.
+It was invested abroad because lower wages paid to workers overseas made for higher profits and higher rates of return, compared to domestic wages.
+So, although domestic wages remained higher, they did not grow nearly as fast as they might otherwise have.
+Exporting capital, he concluded, put a lid on the growth of domestic wages and the domestic standard of living.
+Hobson theorized that domestic social reforms could cure the international disease of imperialism by removing its economic foundation, while state intervention through taxation could boost broader consumption, create wealth, and encourage a peaceful, tolerant, multipolar world order.

+European Marxists picked up Hobson's ideas incorporated them their own theory of imperialism, most notably in Vladimir Lenin's Imperialism, the Highest Stage of Capitalism (1916).
+Lenin portrayed imperialism as monopoly capitalism at the global stage, resulting in colonial expansion in order to secure capitalist economic growth and profits.
+Later Marxist theoreticians echo this conception of imperialism as a structural feature of capitalism, which explained the world wars as the battle between imperialists for control of external markets.
+Lenin's treatise became a standard textbook that flourished until the collapse of the Soviet Union in 1989–91.